-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 You can share suggestions for music, books, films, and more.

-You can also shop within the app for any recommendations that you found particularly striking.
+You can also shop within the app for any recommendations that you find particularly striking.

 56. Caffeine

-Caffeine is a platform that streams live content that you can interact with including gaming, sports, and music.
+Caffeine is a platform that streams live content that you can interact with, including gaming, sports, and music.

 57. Twitch